 I entitled my book 1220 Days: The story of U.S. Marine Edmond Babler

 and his experiences in Japanese Prisoner of War Camps during World War II.

-My next set of projects came about through my graduate studies.
-Several of these
+My next set of projects came about through my graduate studies and other

 have been published at

 My second book and latest project to complete I entitled

 World War II in Mid-America: Experiences from rural Mid-America during World War